At a glance: Medicare health insurance in New Mexico

 Medicare Advantage in New Mexico

 Private Medicare Advantage plans are an alternative to Original Medicare.
 There are pros and cons to either option, and the right solution is different for each person.
-Plan availability varies by county; in some areas, New Mexico residents only have two Medicare Advantage plans from which to choose, while other counties have up to 23 plans available.
-But in most counties in New Mexico, Medicare Advantage plan options are in the single digits.
+Plan availability varies by county; in some areas, New Mexico residents only have three Medicare Advantage plans from which to choose in 2020, while other counties have up to 27 plans available.

-Nationwide, and in New Mexico, about a third of all Medicare beneficiaries were enrolled in Medicare Advantage plans as of 2017.
-As of December 2018, there were 143,812 New Mexico Medicare beneficiaries with private coverage.
-That’s nearly 35 percent of the state’s Medicare population, and mirrors the uptick in Medicare Advantage enrollment nationwide.
-The other 65 percent of New Mexico’s Medicare beneficiaries had Original Medicare as of the end of 2018.
+Nationwide, and in New Mexico, about a third of all Medicare beneficiaries were enrolled in Medicare Advantage plans as of 2018.
+By mid-2020, there were 170,028 New Mexico Medicare beneficiaries with private coverage.
+That’s nearly 40 percent of the state’s Medicare population, and mirrors the uptick in Medicare Advantage enrollment nationwide.
+The other 60 percent of New Mexico’s Medicare beneficiaries had Original Medicare as of 2020.

 Medigap in New Mexico